ColinTr/ClassificationForRegression/README.md

     * regressor : The regression model to use (Choices : RandomForest, LinearRegression, XGBoost, GaussianNB, Khiops)

     The options are :
+    * grid_search : Automatically optimize the hyperparameters for the given dataset using a grid search (Choices : True, False)
+    * use_hyperparam_file : Use the hyperparameters in the hyperparameters.json file that is in the same folder of the dataset (Choices : True, False)
     * output_path : The folder where the results will be saved (will be generated if not defined)
     * n_estimators : The number of trees in the forest of RandomForest or the number of gradient boosted trees for XGBoost
     * max_depth : The maximum depth of the trees in RandomForest, XGBoost or DecisionTree